Aj4y7/aj4y7.github.io/content/blogs/extended-euclidean-algorithm.md

 ## Overview

 The Standard Euclidean Algorithm is used to find the Greatest Common Divisor (GCD) of two numbers.
-However, for many applications in number theory and competitive programming (like finding modular inverses), we need to find the integer coefficients that satisfy **Bezout's Identity**.
+However, for many applications in number theory and competitive programming (like finding modular inverses), we need to find the integer coefficients that satisfy **Bezout Identity**.

-## Bezout's Identity
+## Bezout Identity

-Bezout's identity states that for any integers $a$ and $b$:
+Bezout identity states that for any integers $a$ and $b$:

 $$
 \exists \space x,y \in Z \space such \space that \space ax + by = gcd(a,b)